IRA FLATOW, HOST:

 ATALA: Yeah, there are several strategies, actually, you know, that we're pursuing, and we also are - we believe in both strategies, of course, and we are pursuing similar strategies where you can actually allow the body to regenerate and in terms of larger structures, more complex organs, and to allow the production to happen outside the body, when you need more complex tissues.

-BADYLAK: Ira, I think your characterization is pretty accurate, as Tony was saying.
-There's - it's not a one-solution-fits-all scenario.
+BADYLAK: Ira, I think your characterization was pretty accurate, and as Tony was saying, there's - it's not a one-solution-fits-all scenario.
 One of the nice things about regenerative medicine is that we can come at it from multiple directions and solve these problems using the tools that are available.

 You know, with our approach in this particular study, we happen to utilize what I think is the absolute best bioreactor, which is, you know, the human body because the bioreactors that we make artificially are based upon what we know, you know, and there's just some - in some instances, we just don't know all of the different variables that go into making cells do certain things or what we would really like them to do.